Go-Ahead Group: Acquisitions

 In May 2011, Go-Ahead acquired Thames Travel in South Oxfordshire.
 Acquisitions in 2012 were Carousel Buses (March) integrated into Oxford Bus Company, Essex-based Hedingham (March), the Northumberland Park-based operations of First London (March), Anglian Bus (April) in Norfolk and Suffolk, and HC Chambers & Son, Suffolk (June) (immediately operationally merged with Hedingham).

-In September 2014, Govia Thameslink Railway commenced operating the Thameslink, Southern & Great Northern franchise.
+In March 2012, the Department for Transport announced that Go-Ahead, along with Abellio, FirstGroup, MTR, and Stagecoach, had been shortlisted for the newly created Thameslink, Southern & Great Northern franchise.
+During May 2014, Govia was awarded the new franchise.
+This franchise is unusual as a management contract where fare income does not go to GTR, which is simply paid a fee for operating the service, so GTR carries less revenue risk.
+This form of franchise was chosen because of long-term engineering works anticipated around London, which would be a significant challenge to organise within the normal form of franchise.

 Expansion into Europe and Singapore

-In November 2015, Go-Ahead Singapore was awarded a contract to operate 25 bus services in Singapore previously operated by SBS Transit out of Loyang Bus Depot, which commenced on 4 September 2016.
+During November 2015, Go-Ahead Singapore was awarded a contract to operate 25 bus services in Singapore previously operated by SBS Transit out of Loyang Bus Depot, which commenced on 4 September 2016.
 In the same month, Go-Ahead Germany were awarded two rail contracts in Stuttgart, Germany.
 The contracts commenced in 2019–2020.

-In August 2017, Go-Ahead won a tender to run 24 routes previously operated by Dublin Bus.
+In August 2017, Go-Ahead won a tender to run 24 routes in Ireland previously operated by Dublin Bus.
 Go-Ahead Ireland commenced the contract with the National Transport Authority to operate these routes on 9 September 2018.
-In June 2018 East Yorkshire Motor Services was purchased with over 300 buses.
+In June 2018, East Yorkshire Motor Services was purchased with over 300 buses.
 In January 2019, Go-Ahead Ireland commenced operating a further six routes between Dublin and its outlying commuter towns, previously operated by Bus Éireann.
+By 2022, the National Transport Authority indicated that it was not satisfied with Go-Ahead's performance, but extended the contract to October 2024 on the basis that it would be too disruptive to bus services to re-tender the contract.
+Go-Ahead has been penalised by the National Transport Authority for failing to meet minimum performance standards in 2019, 2021, 2022, 2023 and 2024.

-In October 2018, Go-Ahead won a tender to run the Oslo south package, consisting of three routes previously operated by NSB.
-Go-Ahead Norge commenced the contract with the Norwegian Railway Directorate to operate these routes in December 2019.
+During October 2018, Go-Ahead won a tender to run the Oslo south package, consisting of three routes previously operated by NSB.
+Go-Ahead Nordic commenced the contract with the Norwegian Railway Directorate to operate these routes in December 2019.

 Manchester and Cornwall

 In February 2019, Go-Ahead announced it would buy First Greater Manchester's Cheetham Hill depot with 163 buses and brand it Go North West.

-In March 2020, Go Cornwall Bus partnered with Cornwall Council and local operators to form a new Transport for Cornwall brand, with plans calling for an additional 130 vehicles.
+During March 2020, Go Cornwall Bus partnered with Cornwall Council and local operators to form a new Transport for Cornwall brand, with plans calling for an additional 130 vehicles.